Scenario planning for a flexible future strategy

 Can we predict the future?

-The future, we are told, is, variously: orange, green, Labour; female; now; private, ours, here already, arriving quickly… All potentially true, I guess (actually, since my first draft of this blog, the Labour future has been postponed and might be cancelled entirely).
+The future, we are told, is, variously: orange, green, Labour; female; now; private, ours, here already, arriving quickly… All potentially true, I guess.
 The one thing we do know for certain is that the future is uncertain.

 Part of that uncertainty is in its discontinuity.
 The future does not look like the past; in particular, the near future does not look as much like the immediate past as we might think.
 And then, frustratingly, we discover that the past does sometimes repeat itself, though never exactly, and never in quite the ways we imagine it might.
 But we can definitely learn from the past, when looking into the future.
 As Churchill said, “The longer you can look back, the farther you can look forward”.